-Procedure for Extraction of Proteins from Cells

-This protocol has been successfully applied to several cell lines of human origin.
+Procedure for Extraction of Proteins from Cells This protocol has been successfully applied to several cell lines of human origin.
+Researchers may use the cell lines of human origin.
 Researchers may use the procedures that work best in their hands.
-They will have to assay their lysates for the satisfactory extraction and/or phosphorylation.
+They will have to assay their lysates for the satisfactory extraction and phosphorylation of STAT1.